marc0der/cdct/README.md

 the _provider_.

 The API that we will develop should be an HTTP GET endpoint, taking a query parameter `id` which is the cityId of the location of interest.
-In addition, we should accommodate an `appid` parameter, used to identify the consumer with the API.
 The API should then respond with the following JSON response body:

 ```json